JuliaHealth/NeuroAnalyzer.jl/README.md

 This is a non-commercial projected, aimed for researchers in psychiatry, neurology and neuroscience.

-Initially NeuroJ.jl will be focused on resting-state EEG analysis, but ERP analysis will developed in future versions.
+Initially NeuroJ.jl will be focused on resting-state EEG analysis, but ERP and other type of analyses will be developed in future versions.

 Every contribution (bug reports, fixes, new ideas, feature requests or additions, documentation improvements, etc.) to the project is highly welcomed.